Nathan Larson (criminal)

-Nathan Daniel Larson (September 19, 1980 – September 18, 2022) was an American white supremacist and a convicted felon.
+Nathan Daniel Larson (September 19, 1980 – September 18, 2022) was an American white supremacist and convicted felon.
 A self-described "quasi-neoreactionary libertarian" who unsuccessfully ran for public office several times, he was expelled from the Libertarian Party of Virginia in 2017.
 Larson advocated for curtailing women's rights and decriminalizing child sexual abuse and incest.

 Larson served fourteen months in prison for the felony of threatening the president of the United States in 2008.
-In 2020 he was arrested at Denver International Airport for allegedly kidnapping a 12-year-old girl.
+In 2020, he was arrested at Denver International Airport for kidnapping a 12-year-old girl, facing up to life in prison if he was convicted.
 According to court records, he intended to take her to his home, sexually assault her, and impregnate her.
 During a search of his home, detectives found evidence suggesting that he operated a website encouraging pedophilia and child rape.
-Larson died in custody during legal proceedings.
+Larson died in custody before trial, committing suicide by self-starvation.

 Early life and education

 Larson was from Charlottesville, Virginia, and lived with his parents in Catlett, Fauquier County.
 An accountant, Larson earned a degree from George Mason University, where he was a cannabis reform activist.